 The Nature of Consciousness and Love

 Just as the feature film Her raises many questions about the nature of consciousness—which is central to the issue of loving and being loved.
 It makes little sense to be in love with any inanimate object that lacks the capacity to self-reflect and reciprocate those feelings.
 Yet, Samantha appears conscious in every other way that humans appear to be conscious.

 While Samantha seems to have emotions, memories, a sense of continuity, a capacity to self-reflect and the ability to use language to communicate all of this.
 How could anyone fall in love with a machine?
 How could anyone not realize that loving inanimate objects is a hoax ?
 Especially since AI is not even close to being able to predict chemistry between two people only potential compatibility.

 Our brains are the biological source of all our emotions, memories and subjective experiences.
-Given that fact, theoretically, many experts believe that if we were to replicate the structure and function of the brain, we should be able to replicate all the experiences that come with it.
+Given that fact, many experts believe if we were to replicate the structure and function of the brain, we should be able to replicate all the experiences that come with it.
 That also means replicating the emotions and subjective experiences we each develop throughout our lives.
 Even so computers with AI still can not predict chemistry between two people.

 Technology and AI is advancing at an unprecedented rate—intelligent devices are becoming more and more integrated to our lives.
 Experts predict we will have AI at a human level by 2029.
 It will be a billion times more capable than humans by the 2040s.
 Many predict that one day we could merge with powerful machines to extend life.
 We ourselves may become artificially intelligent.
 But until then Matchmakers and direct human interaction far outweigh any software’s ability to facilitate loving relationships.